a7d-corp/homelab-clusters-fleet/clusters/bootstrap/README.md

 2. Creation of `cilium` BGP config.
 3. Installation of `cilium`.
 4. Installation of `flux` (which takes over managing all resources).

+## Post-setup

+- Re-point `sidero.room101-a7d-mc.lab.a7d.dev` to new MC cluster.